nathvi/Akka.NET_Beginner_To_Pro/What in Tarnation is Akka.Net?.md

 # A Brief History of Akka and the Actor Concept
 As stated before, Akka.Net is based on the Java Akka project. (ewww Java) What then, was the purpose of the original purpose for the Akka project?
+To implement the idea an _Actor System_

 # Why should I care about Akka.NET?
 You want humanity to continue